-The 2014 fiscal year program was designed to (i) follow-up on significant drill results at the Iceberg gold deposit; (ii) follow-up on the indications of gold mineralization in the VIO and Jasperoid Basin anomalies; and (iii) further explore the Avocado deep IP anomaly.
+The 2014 fiscal year program was designed to (i) follow-up on significant drill results at the Iceberg gold deposit; and (ii) further explore the Avocado deep IP anomaly.

 In May 2013, NuLegacy commenced a five hole reverse circulation drilling program designed to expand NuLegacy's Iceberg gold deposit.
 The drilling was intended to provide a preliminary assessment of how far north and south the Iceberg gold deposit extends, as well as testing a possible parallel system to the east.
 Field work continued to develop additional drill targets in the adjacent Jasperoid Basin (1,800 meters (5,906 feet) northeast of Iceberg) and at the western end of the project in the VIO zone (4,000 meters (13,123 feet) west of Iceberg) where rock chip sampling and mapping has defined another area of intensely altered carbonates that contain anomalous gold.